 Creating a positive work environment involves aligning values and behaviors, showing appreciation for employees’ efforts, and fostering trust among team members.
 These moves significantly contribute to a healthier and more productive workplace.

-Teamwork, integrity, and psychological safety are crucial influencers in how employees work together.
-They impact the effectiveness and success of the organization.
+Teamwork, integrity, and psychological safety are crucial influences on how employees work together.
+They impact the organization’s effectiveness and success.

 The Pieces That Build Our Work Beliefs